 Have you got what it takes to train as an Air Traffic Controller (ATC) or a Flight Service Operator (FSO)?
 Find everything you need to know here about training to be an ATC/FSO.

-Applications are now open for next training course, to start in April 2022.
+Applications are now open for our next training programme, to start in April 2022.

 * This training is for New Zealand residents and Australian citizens only.
 Students will complete New Zealand Qualifications Authority (NZQA) approved qualifications.